 Social media is a huge part of our modern day society.
 These websites and apps help to bring people together through photographs, tweets, video calling and instant messaging.
-You can gain access to social media platforms on your computer, mobile phones and tablets – and more and more versions are being released each year.
+You can gain access to social media platforms on your computer, mobile phones and tablets.

-Stereotypically, social media is often linked to the younger generation.
-Teenagers and the like are constantly on their phones, messaging their friends and uploading “selfies” to their personal profiles.
+Stereotypically, we associate social media with the younger generations.
+Teenagers and young adults are constantly on their phones, messaging their friends and uploading “selfies” to their personal profiles.

-However, it turns out that older people are also becoming more accustomed to social media.
-In fact, in June (2017) it was reported that the number of over 75s using social media had doubled in the last year.
+However, it turns out that older people are also entering the realm of social media.
+In fact, in June 2017, Ofcom reported that the number of over 75s using social media had doubled in the last year.

 The Ofcom report also found that: